Dictionarry-Hub/database/README.md

 ## Contributing

-- Follow this guide on best git practices: [Link](https://github.com/Dictionarry-Hub/docs/blob/main/Contributing/git.md)
+- Follow this [guide]((https://github.com/Dictionarry-Hub/docs/blob/main/Contributing/git.md)) on best git practices:

 ## Custom Formats
 1. In a new [regex101](https://regex101.com/) link, add your regex pattern and unit tests.